bradyep/NewsFeedsFYI/README.md

 ## Misc

-* The data directory is /var/lib/nffyi-data
+* The data directory in the docker image is /var/lib/nffyi-data

 # Server